 THE WORTH OF A HUMAN LIFE

 Tip O’Neill famously said that “all politics is local.”
 And he was right.
-We spent a number of years in the Washington, D.C., metro area, where what happens on Capitol Hill makes the local news.
+We spent 15 years in the Washington, D.C., metro area, where what happens on Capitol Hill makes the local news.
 But the Nation’s Capital and all of its intrigue doesn’t begin to match the politics in a small town smack in the center of a small county in the Corn Belt.

-We had a municipal election here recently.
-The incumbent mayor and his challenger debated during the campaign, and the wannabe, a fresh face named Ryan McDonnell, embarked on his usual riff about crime (which is not an especially serious problem around the Maple City).
-The local paper reported that Mr. McDonnell asserted that
+We had a municipal election here not too long ago.
+The incumbent mayor and his challenger debated during the campaign, and the wannabe, a fresh face in politics, embarked on his usual riff about crime (which is not an especially serious problem around here).
+The local paper reported that the challenger asserted that

 “there should be no limits when it comes to achieving a safe city.
 ‘I’m not worried about budgets,’ he said with regarding the way he would address the drug epidemic.”

 Our hometown’s mayoral challenger is way too young to remember John Kennedy’s inaugural address in January 1961.
 JFK intoned that “we shall pay any price, bear any burden, meet any hardship, support any friend, oppose any foe, in order to assure the survival and the success of liberty.”

 JFK wasn’t around to see the end game in Saigon, when the North Vietnamese tanks rolled into town.
 Come to think of it, no Americans were around for it either, as they all had hightailed it out of town on the last chopper.
 Uncle Ho drove a stake into the Kennedy Doctrine’s heart that day.
 It turned out that no matter what the late President had said, we wouldn’t pay any price, meet any hardship, and so on.
 Guess what?
 There are limits to how much we’re willing to pay for anything.